Best daily deals

 What you should know about the best running earbuds

-Running earbuds are subjected to a lot more abuse than our beloved desktop setups, so you’re going to need a pair of buds that can withstand a bit of roughhousing.
-If you have time, make sure to read our in-depth feature on what makes good running headphones and how music can improve workout performance.
+Running earbuds are subjected to much more abuse than our beloved desktop setups, so you’ll need a pair of buds that can withstand a bit of roughhousing.

 If you want to remain completely aware of your surroundings without toggling through listening modes or dealing with specialized ear tips, bone conduction headphones may be more for you.